alorence/django-modern-rpc/docs/server.rst

     from modernrpc import RpcNamespace

-    # Create a namespace for math operations
+    # Create a namespace for math procedures
     math = RpcNamespace()

 Registering procedures to a namespace